How to write a fairy tale

 However, fairy tales offer our students and us so much more than this.
 And that’s what we’ll explore in this article.

 We all know one when we see one.
-But, if we are to teach our students to write their own fairy tales, we’ll need first to nail down a solid definition.
+But if we are to teach our students to write their own fairy tales, we’ll first need to nail down a solid fairy tale definition.

 Fairy tales are a distinct genre within the broader genre of folktales.
 Like all types of folktales, the origins of many of these stories predate our ability to write things down.

-Due to their origins in oral traditions, there were many different versions of most popular fairy tales in existence.
+Due to their origins in oral traditions, many versions of the most famous fairy tales exist.
 The same broad story differs from place to place and culture to culture due to an international game of Broken Telephone played across space and time.

 When the Grimm Brothers published hundreds of fairy tales in the 19th century, many of these once-shifting tales became crystallized in the imagination.
 Work that the likes of Disney continue to this day.